 If you tug in bed this becomes an 8-hour rule.
 The same steps apply.

 Starting with zero tension may seem tedious, but within a week or two you will be dialed in to your ideal tension setting.
 Proceed with caution.
 Injuries to the skin have been reported even with no pain warning.
-One User Forum member reported that some broken blood vessels happened the very first hour he tried a tapeless device.
+One User Forum member reported that some broken blood vessels happened the very first hour he tried a ventless tapeless device.
 He had no idea anything was wrong until he took the device off to urinate.
 It cleared up within a week.
+The ventless devices create a vacuum around the glans, and unfortunately as with all vacuum methods there is a risk of bruising from burst blood vessels.
+There is no way to know we are approaching the tension level at which this would start to occur for an individual.
+Proceed with extreme caution when using ventless devices.

 To recap, if it often gets uncomfortable before you were otherwise ready to take it off, you’re tugging too hard.
 If it never gets uncomfortable, maybe you could go stronger.
 To cycle through testing each tension level for a few 4-hour stints can take weeks.
-Once you’re dialed in, that’s it.
+Once you’re dialed in, that’s it – that’s your setting until something else changes.
 This isn’t like body building where you hope to keep building up to higher resistance.

 And note that for some guys starting out tight, just applying a device – with no added tension – may indeed give plenty of tension.